Neds Corner Station: Description

 The reserve lies at the confluence of the arid and semi-arid zones.
 It contains strips of river red gum forest and black box floodplain woodlands along the Murray and its associated wetlands.
 Much of the rest of the property consists of flat alluvial plains with mallee woodlands, chenopod shrublands, semi-arid grasslands and ephemeral lignum wetlands.

+History and environmental decline

+For thousands of years prior to European settlement the Ngintait people, the traditional owners, cared for and inhabited the land surrounding Neds Corner.
+Following European colonization and the displacement of Aboriginal communities, the site was converted into a pastoral station and farmed for over a century.
+Agricultural operations involved widespread land clearing, crop production, irrigation, and heavy stocking of sheep and cattle.